The future of CO2 flux in the South Atlantic Bight:

 The gas exchange velocity and the partial pressure gradient between the surface of the ocean and the atmosphere directly above it are used to calculate air-sea fluxes of CO2 6,7.
 The relationship between gas exchange velocity and sea surface partial pressure of CO2 (pCO2) is derived from the assumption that wind causes shear and turbulence in the boundary layer between the atmosphere and the ocean, thus affecting the magnitude of gas that is able to move through that layer7 (Fig. 1a).
 Sea surface temperature is the main factor creating variance in the pCO2 since partial pressure increases as temperature increases.
 Therefore, if sea surface temperature increases and the gas exchange velocity is held constant, the magnitude of the air-sea CO2 flux would increase.
 However, when sea surface temperature is uniform there is still significant variation in CO2 flux across the shelf of the SAB.
 This persistence of variation shows the importance of other factors controlling CO2 flux, like wind speed.

 Wind speed influences air-sea CO2 flux through its relationship with gas exchange velocity8.
 Under slower wind conditions (~ < 3 m s-1), other controlling factors, like temperature, have a stronger impact on the gas transfer velocity7 (Fig 1b).
 Under faster wind conditions (~ > 15 m s-1), wind speed becomes the dominant force controlling gas transfer velocity7.
-Faster wind results in an increased abundance of bubbles formed during wave breaks and these bubbles enhance the gas exchange velocity (Fig. 1c)7.
+Faster wind results in an increased abundance of bubbles formed during wave breaks, and these bubbles enhance the gas exchange velocity (Fig. 1c)7.
 This influence of wind speeds on CO2 flux is seen in both the spatial and temporal variations of air-sea CO2 fluxes in the SAB.
 Seasonally, wind speeds are higher in the winter, correlating to a time where the SAB acts as a net sink for atmospheric CO2 5.
 Wind speeds are slower in the summer when the SAB acts as a source for atmospheric CO2 5.
 Additionally, wind speeds are highest in the north SAB and lower in the south SAB5.
 Thus, wind speeds are an important factor in determining the gas exchange rate and therefore the amount of CO2 being transported between the ocean and the atmosphere.

 set of three wind speed figures